Last updated: May 2026

 A Callaway Big Bertha driver sold as "Golf Club" gets 3 views.
 Listed as "Callaway Big Bertha Driver 10.5° Regular Flex Right Hand" it gets 80+ views from buyers who know exactly what they want.

 FlipListr's AI reads the brand markings, model number, and condition from your photo and writes the listing the way eBay's algorithm expects it — front-loaded keywords, correct category, item specifics filled in.
-Most listings are live in under 60 seconds.
+Listings are reviewed before posting.